Ukdav/Project-Lamp-Stack-Implementation/README.md

 3. **Security:** Prioritize server security by implementing best practices, such as firewall rules and SSL/TLS encryption.

-4.**Performance Optimization:** Optimize Apache2's performance using configuration tweaks and caching mechanisms.
+4. **Performance Optimization:** Optimize Apache2's performance using configuration tweaks and caching mechanisms.

 5. **Troubleshooting:** Be prepared to troubleshoot common issues using the available resources and expertise.